OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Create a model.bak-mo backup file when deleting a model*

+  -  *Display errors/warnings when instantiating the graphical annotations* - if true then the errors/warnings are shown when using OMC API for graphical annotations.

 -  Libraries Browser

   -  *Library Icon Size* – Sets the size for library icons.